Skip to main content

 Modern Slavery Act Statement

-This statement is issued on behalf of Actis LLP, Actis GP LLP and their subsidiaries operating and established in the United Kingdom (together “Actis” “Our” or “We”) pursuant to Section 54 of the Modern Slavery Act 2015 (the “Act”) in respect of the financial year ending on 31 December 2022.
+This statement is issued on behalf of Actis LLP, Actis GP LLP and their subsidiaries operating and established in the United Kingdom (together “Actis” “Our” or “We”) pursuant to Section 54 of the Modern Slavery Act 2015 (the “Act”) in respect of the financial year ending on 31 December 2023.
 Actis LLP and Actis GP LLP are regulated by the Financial Conduct Authority in the UK.

 At Actis, we are committed to promoting world-class standards in environmental protection, climate change mitigation, social issues and human capital, health and safety, and business integrity (including sound corporate governance and transparent accounting).
 This includes taking all reasonable steps to eliminate the risk of slavery and human trafficking in any part of our business or primary supply chain.

 We are a leading global investor in sustainable infrastructure.
 We deliver competitive returns for institutional investors and measurable positive impact for the countries, cities, and communities in which we operate.
 Our global experience, operational knowhow and strong culture allow us to create global sustainability leaders.
-We invest behind global themes with a focus on Energy Infrastructure, Long Life Infrastructure, Digital Infrastructure and Real Estate.
+We invest behind global themes with a focus on Energy Infrastructure, Long Life Infrastructure, Digital Infrastructure, Private Equity and Real Estate.
 We do it at scale, and have been doing so for decades.
-Since inception, we have raised US$25 billion to invest for a better tomorrow.
+Since inception, we have raised circa US$25 billion to invest for a better tomorrow.

 We are a signatory to the United Nations backed Principles for Responsible Investment (UNPRI), an investor initiative developed by the UNEP FI and the UN Global Compact.
 We have consistently been awarded the highest rating score in the UN Principles for Responsible Investment (PRI) independent assessment.